wmschram/portfolio-project/README.md

 - Basic SEO (meta tags, fallback, rich data on Menu, Breadcrumbs)
 - KnpMenuBundle (MainMenu + Breadcrumbs)

+Sidenote: i'm currently not using menu's or breadcrumbs until the site has more volume.

 #### SCSS
 This project is build with ATOM design in mind.